-If there's one thing that 2018 has shown us, it's the power of a good staple.
-So forget party dresses and forgo festive knits; we're getting excited about the wardrobe staples set to spike in 2019.
-No, they might not be the most exciting things to spend your salary on, but come January, if you're armed with a sturdy base from which to build on, you'll be feeling pretty smug.
+If there's one thing that 2018 was kind enough to show us, it's the power of a good staple piece.
+No, they might not be the most exciting things to spend your salary on, but during any given month of the year, if you're armed with a sturdy base from which to build on, you'll be feeling pretty smug.

-While statement pieces such as prairie dresses and '80s-inspired blouses lie in wait for us in S/S 19, we also can also look forward to a host of stylish staples including chunky cardigans, racer vests and denim jackets (aka the items that'll act as the glue in your wardrobe).
+While statement pieces such as prairie dresses and '80s-inspired blouses are certainly making some stylish moves for S/S 19, we're taking as much enjoyment from racer vests and the simplest slip skirts (aka the items that'll act as the glue in your wardrobe).
 This is one shopping decision you won't regret.
-Scroll down to see our lineup of the "boring" staples you should invest in for 2019.
+Scroll down to see our lineup of the "boring" staples that will see you through the rest of the year.